Hofmann–Löffler reaction

-In organic chemistry, the Hofmann–Löffler reaction (also referred to as Hofmann–Löffler–Freytag reaction, Löffler–Freytag reaction, Löffler–Hofmann reaction, as well as Löffler's method) is a cyclization reaction with remote C–H functionalization.
+In organic chemistry, the Hofmann–Löffler reaction (also referred to as Hofmann–Löffler–Freytag reaction, Löffler–Freytag reaction, Löffler–Hofmann reaction, as well as Löffler's method) is a radical amine cyclization, forming a 5- (or in rare cases, 6-) membered ring.
 In the reaction, thermal or photochemical decomposition of N-halogenated amine 1 in the presence of a strong acid (concentrated sulfuric acid or concentrated CF_{3}CO_{2}H) generates a nitrogen radical intermediate.
 The radical then abstracts an intramolecular hydrogen atom to give a cyclic amine 2 (pyrrolidine or, in some cases, piperidine).

 History

 In 1878, the structure of piperidine was still unknown, and A. W. Hofmann believed it was unsaturated.
 Following standard analytical technique, Hofmann added hydrogen chloride or bromine to it in an attempt to induce hydrohalogenation.
 Instead, he produced N-haloamines and N-haloamides, whose reactions under acidic and basic conditions he investigated.

 1bromo-2propylpiperidine (3) and hot sulfuric acid, followed by basic work-up, formed a tertiary amine, later identified as δ-coneceine (4).

 No further examples of the reaction were reported for about 25 years.
 But in 1909, K. Löffler and C. Freytag extended the transformation to simple secondary amines and applied the process in their elegant synthesis of nicotine (6) from N-bromo-N-methyl-4-(pyridin-3-yl)butan-1-amine (5).

 The reaction mechanism only became clear around 1950, when S. Wawzonek investigated various N-haloamine cyclizations.
 Noting that the hydrogen peroxide or ultraviolet light greatly improved yields, Wawzonek and Thelan suggested a free-radical mechanism.
 E. J. Corey et al. then examined several features of the reaction: stereochemistry, hydrogen isotope effect, initiation, inhibition, catalysis, intermediates and selectivity of hydrogen transfer.
 The results, presented below, conclusively supported Wawzonek and Thelan's hypothesis.